Tetrax-10/Spicetify-Extensions/README.md

 Some Use Full Extension Developed by a Music Lover.

-# 1.Sort By Play Count
+# 1. Sort By Play Count

 Sort Playlists, All songs of a Artist, Albums by :